roman1117459/roman1117459/README.md

 ### Hi there 👋🏻
-I am currently working as a Software Development and Machine Learning expert at [**Fiverr**](https://www.fiverr.com/mrproblem_solve/).
+I am currently working as a Software Developer and Machine Learning expert at [**Fiverr**](https://www.fiverr.com/mrproblem_solve/).
 I come with an experience of working with different technologies including Web Development, Machine Learning, Deep Learning and Data Science related tasks.

 ### Things I'm good at :fire: